-Taking a representative sample
+Taking a representative sample / sample preparation for delivery to the Laboratory

 To make sure the sample is representative, random samples should be taken from around the pile/lorry/bag/sack.
 Where a sample is being taken following a dispute, please ensure all parties witness the sample collection.